The BIBLE is in every part the inspired Word of God without error or contradiction and that Scripture is God’s

-THE POWER OF THE HOLY SPIRIT enables us to live victorious lives with His fruits (Galatians 5:22-23) and gifts for the glory of the Lord Jesus.
+THE HOLY SPIRIT enables us to live in repentance and faith with His fruits (Galatians 5:22-23) and gifts for the glory of the Lord Jesus.

 THE SECOND COMING OF JESUS, accompanied by the resurrection of the dead and final judgment, may be anticipated with joy and confidence by His forgiven people.

-Immanuel Lutheran Church confesses the faith of the Church through history as expressed in the words of the Apostle’s, Nicene, and Athanasian Creeds that summarize our shared Christian faith as revealed in God’s Word.
+Immanuel Lutheran Church confesses the faith of Christ’s Church through history as expressed in the words of the Apostles’, Nicene, and Athanasian Creeds that summarize our shared Christian faith as revealed in God’s Word.
 If you want to dig deeper into the Lutheran Confessions you can purchase Luther’s Small Catechism with Explanation or find the catechism itself online.
 You can also dig even deeper with a Reader’s Edition of the Book of Concord.
 You can also find the text of The Book of Concord online.